aplteam/Tatin/docs/PublishingPackages.md

 You would then publish it on `[my-team]`.
 At the same time you would either delete the package from `[my]` or, if you want `[my]` to be ignored altogether, set its priority to zero.

-Your team can use your pacakage by referring to the team Registry.

-When all is good the beta is promoted to an official release and publish to the Tatin company server.
+When all is good the beta is promoted to an official release and published to the Tatin company server.
 At the same time the package would be deleted from the Team server.